 Dr. Rob McMahon is an Assistant Professor in the Faculty of Extension at the University of Alberta.
 He teaches in the Master of Arts in Communication and Technology (MACT) and Master of Arts in Community Engagement (MACE) programs.
 Rob's PhD dissertation in Communication Studies from Simon Fraser University, “Digital Self-Determination: Indigenous Peoples and the Network Society in Canada”, was awarded the Dean of Graduate Studies Convocation Medal.
 Rob worked as a postdoctoral researcher with the First Nations Innovation Project at the University of New Brunswick and co-founded the First Mile Connectivity Consortium, a national nonprofit association of Indigenous technology organizations.

-Rob’s research focuses on the appropriation of broadband and internet technologies by rural, remote, Northern, and Indigenous communities.
+Rob’s research focuses on the development, adoption, and use of broadband and internet technologies by rural, remote, Northern, and Indigenous communities.
 His approach involves working with communities to ensure that their voices are heard in all stages of research.
 He and his partners are exploring ways to house project data and build research capacities in communities, and are involved in efforts to contribute to digital policy and regulation.
 His research, teaching, and community engagement work is supported by the Social Sciences and Humanities Council of Canada (Insight grant) the University of Alberta's Teaching and Learning Enhancement Fund, the Internet Society's Beyond the Net program, and the Canadian Internet Registration Authority's Community Investment program.